matrix-construct/construct/README.md

 **I**nternet **R**elay **C**hat **d**aemon: *Charybdis*

-Charybdis is designed to be fast and highly scalable.
-It is also designed to be community- developed by volunteer contributors over the internet.
-This makes Charybdis easy to understand, modify, audit, and extend.

 IRCd is a free and open source server which facilitates real-time communication over the internet.
-It was started in 1988 by Jarkko Oikarinen in the University of Oulu and eventually made its way to William Pitcock et al, whom after 2005 developed the project under the alias *Charybdis*.
+It was started in 1988 by Jarkko Oikarinen in the University of Oulu and eventually made its way to William Pitcock et al, whom after 2005 developed the project under the brand *Charybdis*.

 In 2014 a protocol was proposed to reinvigorate real-time communication in lieu of growing commercial competition and a lack of innovation from open source alternatives to compete.
-This protcol is known as the **Matrix protocol**.
+This protocol is known as the **Matrix protocol**.

-##### IRCd now implements the Matrix protocol.
+**IRCd now implements the Matrix protocol.**

 # Charybdis/5

+Charybdis is designed to be fast and highly scalable, and to be community developed by volunteer contributors over the internet.
+This mission strives to make the software easy to understand, modify, audit, and extend.

-Charybdis Five is the first high performance implementation of **Matrix** written in C++.
+Charybdis Five is the first implementation of *Matrix* written in C++.
 It remains true to its roots for being highly scalable, modular and having minimal requirements.
 Most of the old code has been rewritten but with the same architecture and spirit of the original.

+## Installation

-### Dependencies
+#### Dependencies

 **Boost** (1.61 or later) - We have replaced libratbox with the well known and actively developed Boost libraries.
 These are included as a submodule in this repository.